clvx/easy-rsa/README.md

 EASY-RSA
 =========

-Ansible role to generate an OpenVPN with easy-rsa
+Ansible role to generate an OpenVPN PKI with easy-rsa

 Requirements
 ------------